v2.0.0 Django-modern-rpc

 system.methodSignature(method_name)

-Returns an array describing the signature of the given procedure.
+Returns an array describing the possible signatures for the given procedure.

 • Return type as first element